-Email Deliverability · June 11, 2026 · 7 min read
+Email Deliverability · June 11, 2026 · Updated July 28, 2026 · 7 min read

 SPF, DKIM, and DMARC Explained for B2B Marketing Teams

-Vaibhav Thakur · Founder
+By Vaibhav Thakur

 Your sales team spent two weeks on a nurture sequence.
 The copy is clean, the offer is relevant, the list is scrubbed.
 Open rates crawl at 9%.
 Replies are ghosts.
 You check the email account of someone who clicked "this is spam" and notice the message landed in junk.
 The campaign died, but the campaign wasn't the problem.
 The domain was.